3scale/apisonator/docs/extensions.md

 5 necessarily means `n` parent, if existing, should be specified with a minimum of 5, not counting any other potential children.

+### list_app_keys (integer)

+This extension just outputs an XML `app_keys` section in authorization responses so that application keys registered to it will be listed there with the following
+format:

+> \<app_keys app="app_id" svc="service_id"\>
+>   \<key id="app_key1"/\>
+>    ...
+>   \<key id="app_keyN"/\>
+> \</app_keys>

+Applications that don't have associated keys will just show an empty `app_keys` section.
+Also do note that at the time of writing there is a maximum of 256 such keys listed, and there is no guarantee that two successive calls will end up returning the same 256 keys for larger sets, nor the same order in any case.

+#### Accepted values

+- 0: disable the extension (default)
+- 1: enable the extension, always output the app_keys section regardless of whether an application actually has any associated keys.

+Values over 1 are currently undefined, but in the future they might become significant.
+For example they could provide the maximum number of desired application keys returned.

 ### no_body (boolean)

 This instructs the software to avoid generating response bodies for certain endpoints.